Least potent of first-line agents but must be in regimen until susceptibilities are known. Visual/color acuity testing needed if continued long term.

 Hepatotoxicity, hyperuricemia possible.

-Hepatotoxicity, peripheral neuropathy possible; risk of latter decreased with use of pyridoxine (vitamin B6).
+Hepatotoxicity, peripheral neuropathy possible; risk of latter decreased with the use of pyridoxine (vitamin B6).

 Comment: Early ART initiation (within 4 weeks vs. 8-12 weeks after starting TB therapy) was not associated with a decreased risk of the combined endpoint of AIDS or death among all study participants, but was associated with a decreased risk among persons with CD4 < 50.